ggerganov/llama.cpp/README.md

 - We don't know yet how much the quantization affects the quality of the generated text
 - Probably the token sampling can be improved
 - The Accelerate framework is actually currently unused since I found that for tensor shapes typical for the Decoder, there is no benefit compared to the ARM_NEON intrinsics implementation.
-Of course, it's possible that I simlpy don't know how to utilize it properly.
+Of course, it's possible that I simply don't know how to utilize it properly.
 But in any case, you can even disable it with `LLAMA_NO_ACCELERATE=1 make` and the performance will be the same, since no BLAS calls are invoked by the current implementation